jbondc/design/AstSemantics.md

 effective restriction: loops can only be entered from the top, and not from a branch into the middle.

-Branches that exit a `block`, `loop`, or `multiblock` may take a subexpression as an optional first operand (before any other operands), that yields a value for the exited construct.
+Branches may take a subexpression as an optional first operand (before any other operands).
+When a `block` or `loop` is exited by a branch, or when a `label` is branched to by a branch, this operand of the branch is yielded as the result.
+When `br_if`'s condition is false, this operand is yielded as `br_if`'s result.

 ### Yielding values from control constructs